semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 The idea that autonomous engineering teams are responsible for the quality and stability of the software they build means that they are responsible for releasing it.
 This breaks down the silos between traditional developers and operations groups, as they work together to achieve high-level goals.

-It's not rare that in newly formed teams there is actually no dedicated operations or "DevOps" person, and the developers who write code also fully own the delivery pipeline and rely on cloud providers for hosting and monitoring production services.
+It's not rare that in newly formed teams there is actually no dedicated operations or "DevOps" person, and the developers who write code also own the delivery pipeline and rely on cloud providers for hosting and monitoring production services.

 ### 3.1.3 Use Ephemeral Resources

 There are three main reasons for using ephemeral resources to run your CI/CD pipeline.

 The speed imperative demands the ability to scale CI/CD capacity up to meet the growth of your team, applications and their test suites.
 This is easiest to accomplish if you rely on a cloud service which automatically scales CI/CD pipelines on demand, both up and down.
-Typically this comes at a pay-as-you-go pricing model, so that you only pay for the CI/CD resources that you have used.
+Ideally this would come at a pay-as-you-go pricing model, so that you only pay for the CI/CD resources that you have used.

 Ephemeral resources help ensure that your tests always run the same at various stages and are key for pipeline reliability.
-Cloud-based CI/CD solutions can typically run your code in both containers, and clean and isolated virtual machines (VM) that are spun up on demand.
+Cloud-based CI/CD solutions can run your code in both containers, and clean and isolated virtual machines (VM) that are spun up on demand.

-As we've seen in the first chapter, containers make it easy for developers replicate the configuration that will be used later on in the pipeline without having to either manually set up and maintain infrastructure or sacrifice environmental fidelity.
+As we've seen in the first chapter, containers make it easy for developers replicate the configuration that will be used later on in the pipeline.
+There's no need to set up and maintain infrastructure or sacrifice environmental fidelity.

 ### 3.1.4 Automate Everything

 This may seem obvious, but it’s worth repeating: automate everything you can.

-There are certainly cases when complete automation is not possible.
+There are cases when complete automation is not possible.
 You may have customers who simply don't want continuous updates to their systems.
 There may be regulations restricting how software can be updated, as is the case for example in the aerospace, telecom, and medical industries.

 But if these conditions do not apply and you think that something in your pipeline can't be automated, you're almost certainly wrong.